elenaplehanova/space-tourism/README.md

 # space-tourism
-This is project from course https://scrimba.com/learn/spacetravel
+This is beautiful site from course https://scrimba.com/learn/spacetravel Doing this course I have been learned how make accessible and responsive design.